 Thomas Beaufort, Duke of Exeter, Great-uncle to the King

-Henry Beaufort, Great-uncle to the King; Bishop of Winchester, and afterwards Cardinal
+Henry Beaufort, Great-uncle to the King; Bishop of Winchester, and afterward Cardinal

-Richard Plantagenet, Son of Richard, late Earl of Cambridge; afterwards Duke of York
+Richard Plantagenet, Son of Richard, late Earl of Cambridge; afterward Duke of York

 See a full list of characters in Henry VI Part 1